 How does Assessment Reporting within Courses work?

-Once students submit their assessment, results are in near real time.
+Once students submit their assessment, results are in near real-time.
 Instructors can navigate to the Reporting tab to review results.

 When there are at least 5 submissions, the class average is displayed along with a box and whisker plot.
 Click here to learn more about how the graph is plotted and how the results are calculated.

 When there are fewer than 5 submissions, each individual students’ grades are displayed as plot points on the graph.
 Click the plot point on the graph to show the student and the grade.

 What results are shown in Assessment Reporting within Courses?